agoswami/sdcnd/Term1-P2-Traffic-Sign-Classifier-Project/README.md

 | Speed limit (30km/h)		| Speed limit (30km/h)      							| straight angle, bright image, low contrast, very jittery and no obvious background object|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of 92.9%
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+This compares favorably to the accuracy on the test set of 90.9%

 #### 3. Following section will explain softmax probabilities on each image prediction.
 And, how the prediction chose a particular class.

 The code for making predictions on my final model is located in the 9th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a Speed limit (60km/h) sign (probability of 1.0), and the image does contain a Speed limit (60km/h) sign.
-Same goes for the last image.
+For the first image, the model is relatively sure that this is a Speed limit (100km/h) sign (top probability of 0.99), and the image does contain a Speed limit (100km/h) sign.
+Everyother image is correctly classified with top probability of 1.0.

 Below is a table of all the prediction and top 5 probabilities.